-Menopausal hormone therapy and breast cancer riskMarch 15th, 2012 in Cancer /
+Menopausal hormone therapy and breast cancer riskMarch 15, 2012 in Medicine & Health / Cancer

 In the past decade, results from large prospective cohort studies and the Women's Health Initiative (WHI) randomized placebo-controlled hormone therapy trials have substantially changed thoughts about how estrogen alone and estrogen plus progestin influence the risk of breast cancer, according to a review published March 15 in the Journal of The National Cancer Institute.

 Although hormone therapy is currently used by millions of women for menopausal symptoms, there is still concern about hormone therapyinduced breast cancer risk.
 In addition, the effects of estrogen plus progestin vs estrogen alone on breast cancer are not completely understood.

 To compare the effects of estrogen alone vs those of estrogen plus progestin on breast cancer risk, Rowan T. Chlebowski, M.D., Ph.D., of the Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center and Garnet Anderson, Ph.D., at Fred Hutchinson Cancer Research Center at, looked at data from two randomized, placebo-controlled full scale clinical trials conducted in the WHI.
 One trial evaluated estrogen plus progestin in postmenopausal women with an intact uterus, and the other evaluated estrogen alone in postmenopausal women with prior hysterectomy.
 Estrogen plus progestin statistically significantly increased the risk of breast cancer.
 In contrast, estrogen alone use in postmenopausal women with a previous hysterectomy, statistically significantly decreased the risk of breast cancer.